User Guide

 p.y_scale = "linear

-# or change the scale for each fit individually
+# Change the scale for each fit individually

 p.x_scale = ["linear", "log"]